charlesHetterich/Personal-Site-Project/README.md

 ### Development

+If this is your first time running this project on a given device, run `npm install` to set things up.

-you can build the project by running `npm start`
+You can then build the project by running `npm start`

 ### Deployment